New York firefighter vacationing in North Carolina rescues 3 girls from rip current

 A New York firefighter is being hailed as a hero after rescuing three young girls caught in a rip current along a a North Carolina beachfront.
 The save came just two days after a 4-year-old boy was swept out to sea off the same coast.

-Sean O’Gorman, 50, from the Oswego Fire Department, was vacationing with his family in Emerald Isle, N.C., on Thursday when he noticed two girls in the water who appeared unable to return to shore.
+Sean O’Gorman from the Oswego Fire Department, was vacationing with his family in Emerald Isle, N.C., on Thursday when he noticed two girls in the water who appeared unable to return to shore.
 A third girl who was attempting to save them also became stuck.

 O’Gorman said he ran to the girls’ mother, who then called 911.
 Deciding not to wait for help, O’Gorman swam out to the girls himself.